 Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Adopt best practicable option Checking that standard operating procedures to achieve compliance with consent conditions are followed Yes 2.
-Stormwater catchment area not to be exceeded Inspections of plant site Yes 3.
-Provision of stormwater management plan Latest plan on file August 2017 Yes 4.
-Keeping of discharge records Inspection by Council and annual report by DAS received in September 2019 Yes 5.
+4. Keeping of discharge records Inspection by Council and provision of results by Corteva Yes 5.
 Controls on effect of discharge in receiving water Inspections, chemical sampling and biomonitoring Yes 6.
-Concentration limits upon potential contaminants in discharge Chemical sampling by DAS with validation by Council Yes 7.
-Optional review provision re environmental effects Optional review in June 2020, recommendation attached N/A erall assessment of consent compl this consent High erall assessment of administrative High
+Concentration limits upon potential contaminants in discharge Chemical sampling by Corteva with validation by Council Yes 7.
+Optional review provision re environmental effects No further option to review prior to expiry N/A erall assessment of consent compl this consent High Ov erall assessment of administrative performance in respect of this consent High